bartbzd/100-days-of-code/log.md

 ### Day 29: August 24th, 2021

-**Today's Progress:** Worked on the fourth javascript exercise from The Odin Project and passed all Jest tests.
+**Today's Progress:** Worked on the fourth JavaScript exercise from The Odin Project and passed all Jest tests.

 **Thoughts:** The fourth exercise involved writing a function to remove an argument from array, several different ways, from a single value to multiple values, to ignoring nonpresent values, etc. This was to date, one of the hardest things I had to write and think about over and over as I was trying to wrap my head around the different moving parts.
 After researching indexOf() and slice(), I was able to put it together, but I do very much plan on returning to this problem in the future to review what exactly I did to ensure I absorb what I learned.